Illustration of a monkey drinking sake

 The monkey sake jar was kept in a secure location by Shimada Gensuke's descendants and carefully placed in a wooden box along with four bowls for pouring the sake.
 The article states that the jar's dimensions were exactly the same as those described in "Yukidehado": height 1 shaku 8 sun 5 bu, diameter 7 sun, and circumference 3 shaku 8 sun 5 bu

-There is also an explanation about the four accompanying bowls, which are four large and four small wooden bowls stacked on top of each other, the largest of which has a diameter of 5 sun (18.9 cm) and holds 2 go 5 shaku (0.45 l), and it is written that in order to pour monkey sake from the 7 sun diameter jar, one must grasp the edge of the wooden bowl with the thumb, middle finger, and ring finger and lift it up, which would be quite a difficult task
+The book also includes an explanation of the four accompanying bowls, describing them as a stack of four wooden bowls of varying sizes.
+The largest bowl has a diameter of 18.9 cm and holds 0.45 liters (2 go 5 shaku).
+It states that scooping the monkey sake from the 7-inch diameter earthenware pot requires gripping the edge of the wooden bowl with the thumb, middle finger, and ring finger, making it quite a difficult task

 At the end of the article, it goes on to say that when the monkey sake is poured out of the jar, it makes an eerie metallic sound, even though it is a liquid, and the woman feels afraid of the jar, seeing it as a ghost